Quick diagnosis which results in a greater chance of recovery post stroke.

 A major issue is the equity of access to this advanced technology, particularly for those in rural, remote, or disadvantaged communities.
 Providing a portable diagnostic device would reduce the health impact of stroke across all communities.
 It will also reduce the economic burden to health systems that are already under pressure.

-Dr Sergei Obruchkov and his team at Te Herenga Waka—Victoria University of Wellington, as well as researchers at the University of Otago, have developed a novel portable MR device (Axana), which can be brought directly to the patient.
+Dr Sergei Obruchkov and his team at Te Herenga Waka—Victoria University of Wellington, as well as researchers at the University of Otago, have developed a novel portable MRI device (Axana), which can be brought directly to the patient.
 It has been built using permanent magnet assemblies that generate low magnetic fields to quickly determine the scale of perfusion injury or stroke.
-The Axana device is an MR based ‘stethoscope’ for the brain.
+The Axana device is an MRI based ‘stethoscope’ for the brain.
 Rather than producing an image, it acquires signals over a period of time to obtain monitoring information.

 Working with Wellington UniVentures to establish Wellumio, the team aim to use their technology to revoluntionise stroke treatment around the world by shortening the time a stroke patient receives treatment, shifting global statistics.

 The Axana device can also be applied to monitor other tissues, including organ transplants, to ensure arteries are connected and for sensing breast mammography density.
 The team are working to develop their technology to be used across a variety of applications, including into the research market.

 Features & Benefits